-This free knitted pattern for infinity scarf is easy to knit and a fun project to make.
+This free knitted pattern for the Herringbone Infinity Scarf is easy to knit and a fun project to make.
 This Herringbone knitted infinity scarf can be knit in no time on big needles.
 If you are a beginner, the herringbone stitch is a great stitch to knit after you’ve learned how to knit the knit and purl stitches.

-The Herringbone Infinity scarf is very versatile, you can wear it down or all-around your neck.
+The Herringbone Infinity scarf is very versatile, you can wear it down or all around your neck.
 It’s very cozy and warm, it’s a great accessory for fall or winter.
-I think everyone needs an infinity knit scarf in the wardrobe, it looks beautiful and it can elevate your look in a second.
+I think everyone needs an infinity knit scarf in the wardrobe, it looks beautiful and can elevate your look in a second.

 If you are a beginner and is hard for you to understand the written pattern for this stitch, watch the video tutorial first and you’ll see exactly how to knit the herringbone stitch.
 This stitch is great for fall or winter projects, is very textured, durable, solid stitch pattern and easy to knit, and looks great knitted with worsted yarn and big straight or circular needles.